SCHOOL PARTNER BASED PROGRAMMING

 The Too Good for Drugs and the Social Perspectives Expansion is a family of evidence-based programs written by prevention specialists to build awareness of healthy life skills and promote unity throughout schools.
 Students come together to take a stand against unhealthy behaviors and share their commitment to leading a healthy life.
 Skill development concepts built into the program promote positive attitudes and choices.
 Too Good uses cooperative learning to give students the opportunity to have fun while participating in this program.
 Lessons include role-plays, in-class discussions, games, and more!

 The entire Too Good for Drugs and Social Perspectives program includes 15 engaging sessions.
 Before students even discuss various substance use, they learn goal-setting and decision-making skills, how to manage emotions and communicate effectively and how to establish healthy relationships.
 Then they learn the harmful effects of various substance use.
 Then to wrap up the program, students participate in lessons in which they learn valuable life skills to help them navigate through tough situations.
-They learn how to respect themselves and others, conflict resolution, anger management and to identify and manage bullying situations, as well as various situations of violence.
+They learn how to respect themselves and others, conflict resolution, anger management and identify and manage bullying situations, as well as various situations of violence.

 FOUNDATIONS IN PERSONAL FINANCE